Students’ Unions

 March: National SDG teach-in

-June: Awards confirmed and presented at the NUS Trade Show
+August: Awards confirmed and presented at an in-person event